cyborgs3335/STEAMworks/README.md

 Click on `Update Firmware`, which will load your file browser, and navigate to Documents\\FRC\\.
 There will be CRF files for both the PDP and PCM, respectively.
 Update them with this firmware.

+### Updating the Talon SRX's
+Not only do the Talons need to update firmware
+\(which follows identical steps to the PDP and PCM firmware update process\), they need to be correctly numbered.